binkley/basilisk/README.md

 - RECIPE <-- INGREDIENTs <-- RESTRICTIONs (consigned ingredients)
 - INGREDIENTs <-- RESTRICTIONs (available ingredients)

-These are "2nd-class objects", needed by "meal planners", but not as
+These are "2nd-class objects", needed by "meal planners", but not as central (but still important):
-important:

 - CHEF
-- RESTRICTION
 - LOCATION

-Sure, guests care about where they stay, but they are not staying at a location because of a particular recipe.
-However, once there, they care about having a fabulous meal!
+- SEASON

 ## Features